 In some instances, some prefer their adult children to act in these roles; others prefer trusted relatives or friends.
 Please also give this some additional thought and if you have any questions, please let us know.

-Generally, our review and creation of an estate plan, the drafting of the plan documents, and the signing of the documents takes no more than two to three weeks, and we can work faster in emergencies.
+Generally, our review and creation of an estate plan, the drafting of the plan documents, and the signing of the documents takes no more than three to four weeks, and we can work faster in emergencies.
 The actual transfers and deeds may take a bit longer, but are usually done within four to six weeks.

 The Initial Consultation

-At your initial consultation, we will review all of the information and completed documents you provide to us.
+At your initial consultation, we will review all of the information and documents you provide to us.
 We will discuss your concerns and goals, and will give you information about probate, estate planning, and capacity planning.
-Your appointment should last about 30 minutes.
+Your appointment should last about an hour.